arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/try/README.md

 }
 ```

-When you want to handle both cases of the computation you can use `fold`.
-With `fold` we provide two functions, one for transforming a failure into a new value, the second one to transform the success value into a new one:
+When you want to handle both cases of the computation, you can use `fold`.
+With `fold`, we provide two functions: One for transforming a failure into a new value, and one to transform the success value into a new one:

 ```kotlin:ank
 lotteryTry.fold(